-- << Under the Warranty and Indemnity Agreement, the Originator has represented and warranted as follows. [...] - (b) The Receivables comprised in the Initial Pool contain, and the Receivables comprised in each Additional Pool will contain, obligations that are contractually binding and enforceable, with full recourse to Borrowers and, where applicable, Guarantors, pursuant to article 20(8), second paragraph, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.
+- << In particular, the Originator has represented and warranted, inter alia, as follows: - (i) Each of the Receivables derives from duly executed Consumer Loan Agreements.
+Each Consumer Loan Agreement and each other agreement, deed or document relating thereto is valid and constitutes binding and enforceable obligations, with full recourse to the Debtors, pursuant to article 20, paragraph 8, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.